19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Offence of prejudicing investigation

-49\.—(1) Where, in relation to an investigation into drug trafficking or criminal conduct, as the case may be, an order under section 30 has been made or has been applied for and has not been refused or a warrant under section 34 has been issued, a person who, knowing or suspecting that the investigation is taking place, makes any disclosure which is likely to prejudice the investigation shall be guilty of an offence.
+49\.—(1) Where, in relation to an investigation into drug dealing or criminal conduct, as the case may be, an order under section 30 has been made or has been applied for and has not been refused or a warrant under section 34 has been issued, a person who, knowing or suspecting that the investigation is taking place, makes any disclosure which is likely to prejudice the investigation shall be guilty of an offence.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) In proceedings against a person for an offence under this section, it is a defence to prove that —